No Defense (1929 film)

 No Defense is a 1929 American sound part-talkie romantic drama film directed by Lloyd Bacon and starring Monte Blue.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The soundtrack was recorded using the Vitaphone sound-on-disc system.
 According to the film review in Variety, 60 percent of the total running time featured dialogue.
-The film was distributed by Warner Brothers.
+The film was produced and distributed by Warner Bros.
+Pictures.